Plant Care GuidesPerennials | Bulbs | Trees and Shrubs | Vegetables | Fruits | Herbs

-Planting InstructionsStart spring transplants indoors five to seven weeks before the last spring frost date, or buy nursery transplants three weeks before the last spring frost date.
+Planting InstructionsStart spring transplants indoors six to eight weeks before the last spring frost date, or buy nursery transplants three weeks before the last spring frost date.
 Where the weather is warm, select a variety that is bolt resistant.
-Set out transplants three to four weeks before the last spring frost.
+Set out hardened off transplants two weeks before the last spring frost.
 Space plants 18 inches apart.
 Protect transplants from hard frosts with newspapers, plastic cones, paper bags, or baskets.
 Provide a windbreak to reduce transplant shock and moisture loss.
 For fall crops, direct seed the broccoli in the garden 85 to 100 days before the average first fall frost date.

 CareMulch plants to help keep soil moist, and water plants during the summer if rainfall is less than 1 inch per week.
 Contact your local County Extension office for controls of common broccoli pests such as flea beetles, cabbageworms, and cabbage loopers.